fashion125/HealthCare-App/README.md

 # HealthCare
-This is a healthcare project with HealthKit in Objective-C/Swift
+This is a healthcare project with HealthKit in Objective-C/Swift for iPhone and iPad

 https://itunes.apple.com/us/app/cronometer/id465173198?mt=8